spencertiberi/manual50/notes/thecs50apclassroom.md

 ##### 3. Thinking Computationally (2 - 3 weeks)
 - Sample topics include:
-  - sorting
+  - Sorting
     - How decide what algorithm to use?
-  - searching
+  - Searching
-  - efficiency
+  - Efficiency
   - Can a computer solve _any_ problem?
     - Addressed in the College Board framework as "Unsolvable Problems."
       - Example: the Turing Halting Problem